Learn about the types of cookies involved in using Dotdigital and how and when to use cookie management on your site.

 - Site and ROI tracking

-To see a list of all cookies used to display Engagement Cloud features, check out the article Cookies that might be created on contacts' devices.
+To see a list of all cookies used to display Dotdigital features, check out the article Cookies that might be created on contacts' devices.

 Using cookie management